Strengthening Rural Communities – Rebuilding Regional Communities

 How much funding is available?
 Are there priority areas?

 The SRC Rebuilding Regional Communities stream received grant funding from the Australian Government.
-This round, there is $300,000 available to fund grants up to $10,000, for communities with fewer than 50,000 people.
+For this final round, there is approximately $300,000 available to fund grants up to $10,000, for communities with fewer than 50,000 people.

 While all requests will be considered, priorities for funding will be given to projects that: